 Shopping start-up Smartzer to open Belfast operation

-Derek Andrews from Invest NI with Karoline Gross, founder and CEO, of Smartzer.
+Derek Andrews from Invest NI with Karoline Gross, founder and chief executive, of Smartzer.

-The company, founded by Karoline Gross, has developed technology which can make videos clickable and shoppable.
+The company was founded by Karoline Gross and has developed technology which can make videos clickable and shoppable.

 Smartzer’s technology enables its clients, which include global brands like LVMH, Jimmy Choo, Jaguar and Adidas, to give consumers the ability to click on items within a video to view and purchase products.